AnyBody/ammr/Docs/body/leg_tlem2_model.md

   the soleus and gastrocnemius muscles.
 Hence, gastrocnemius is recruited less, especially during downhill walking and stair descent, solving the tendency of the model to overpredict the knee contact forces at toe off.
-  This is the first of a number of improvements to the leg model by Dr. Enrico De Pieri, who is working on a publication on improvements and validation of the TLEM 2 leg model.
+  This is the first in a series of improvements to the TLEM 2 leg model by Dr. Enrico De Pieri, who is currently working on a publication focused on its enhancements and validation.
 : The ankle complex has been redefined to compensate for the non-neutral position in which the cadaver was scanned.
 The method described in Stolle et al.[^cite_slnbrmv22] was adapted to identify coordinate systems at the tibia, talus, and calcaneus using their respective